SVProgressHUD/SVProgressHUD/README.md

 ## Credits

 SVProgressHUD is brought to you by [Sam Vermette](http://samvermette.com) and [contributors to the project](https://github.com/samvermette/SVProgressHUD/contributors).
+The success and error icons are from [Glyphish](http://glyphish.com/).
 If you have feature suggestions or bug reports, feel free to help out by sending pull requests or by [creating new issues](https://github.com/samvermette/SVProgressHUD/issues/new).
 If you're using SVProgressHUD in your project, attribution would be nice.